Instructional Prompts

 Instructional prompts break down tasks into explicit, sequential steps that guide AI through complex processes.
 Instead of asking AI to figure out what needs to be done, you tell it exactly how to do it, step by step.

 AI processes instructions sequentially, activating patterns for each step before moving to the next.
-When you provide explicit instructions, you're creating a structured path through AI's pattern space that reduces ambiguity and increases consistency.
+When you provide explicit instructions, you create a structured path through AI's pattern space that reduces ambiguity and increases consistency.

-Each step in your instructions becomes context for the next step, building a coherent chain of pattern activations.
-This is especially effective because AI can't plan ahead or strategize autonomously, but it excels at following explicit procedures where each action is clearly defined.
+Each step becomes context for the next, building a coherent chain of pattern activations.
+AI can't plan ahead autonomously, but it excels at following explicit procedures where each action is clearly defined.

 - Tasks requiring consistent outputs across multiple runs